GalvareyPoco/GalvareyPoco/README.md

 - Engaged in continuous learning and professional development to stay updated with the latest frontend development trends and best practices.

 ## My Recent Projects

+### Undisclosed Loan Request Management System

+- **Project Description:** A comprehensive loan request management system with both mobile and web applications designed to streamline the loan request process.
+The mobile app allows select users to create loan requests on behalf of others, while the web application facilitates efficient review and management of these requests by analysts and administrators.
+- **Mobile App Features:**
+  - **User Access Control:** Only authorized users can create loan requests.
+  - **Loan Request Creation:** Facilitates creation of loan requests for others.
+  - **Blacklist Integration:** Automatically rejects requests from blacklisted individuals.
+  - **Chat Functionality:** Enables communication between analysts and request creators for approved requests.
+- **Web App Features:**
+  - **Request Review:** Analysts can review and process one pending request at a time.
+  - **Review Timer:** Tracks the time taken by analysts to review each request.
+  - **Administrative Tools:** Admins can create and manage user accounts, view performance metrics, and generate diagrams of pending, approved, and rejected requests.
+  - **Performance Analytics:** Provides insights into the performance of each analyst and seller.
+- **Technologies Used:**
+  - **Mobile App:** Developed with Expo and React Native for a seamless cross-platform experience.
+  - **Web App:** Built using React with Shadcn for a modern and responsive interface.
+  - **Backend:** Utilizes Supabase for server-side functions and real-time events to ensure data integrity and real-time updates across both platforms.

 ### [Car'd](#)